louisbarrett/Eager-Locomotive/README.md

 Features

-1. ElasticSearch - Scalable cluster for log consolidation
+* ElasticSearch - Scalable cluster for log consolidation
-2. Cloudtrail - Management and data events delivered to ElasticSearch
+* Cloudtrail - Management and data events delivered to ElasticSearch
-3. Lambda - Delivers JSON blobs to Kinesis streams
+* Lambda - Delivers JSON blobs to Kinesis streams
-3. Kinesis Stream - Scalable event queue for incoming log data
+* Kinesis Stream - Scalable event queue for incoming log data
-4. Kinesis Firehose - Real-time delivery of events from streams, to ElasticSearch
+* Kinesis Firehose - Real-time delivery of events from streams, to ElasticSearch
+* Extensible - Adding a log sources is simple and efficient

 ## Architecture